Grivy16/BashGame/README.md

+# Project in development the module is not online on github or Pypi.

 # 🎮 RPGprint Module

 A Python module to create a **console-based RPG** with an interactive menu and a movable character.